valentinvl1/scraper_website/API_README.md

 - **Timeout**: Increase for slow-loading pages (max 60s)
 - **Sleep Time**: Increase for JavaScript-heavy sites (max 30s)
 - **Headless Mode**: Keep `true` for production (faster, less resources)
-- **Playwright vs Selenium**: Selenium is the default and most reliable.
-Playwright may have issues in some deployment environments and requires browsers to be pre-installed
+- **Playwright vs Selenium**: Playwright is the default and recommended for Docker/Railway deployments.
+The Dockerfile automatically installs Chromium for Playwright.
+Selenium is also available as an alternative

 ## Troubleshooting